This Will Change Your Attitude

 We all know the many and wonderful benefits of trees that are living.

-But standing dead trees or even fallen trees are necessary for sustaining wildlife.
+But we don't always think about the advantages of standing dead trees as necessary for sustaining wildlife.

-Many wild birds will use snags for a multiple of purposes.
-And birds are not the only creatures who use snags.
+Many wild birds will use snags for multiple purposes.

 There are many animals and insects that get an abundance of use from snags.